ProGamerGov/dream-creator/README.md

 * `-color_decorrelation`: Whether or not to use color decorrelation.
 Optionally provide a comma separated list of values for the color correlation matrix.
 If no values are provided, an attempt to load a color correlation matrix from the model file will be made before defaulting to the ImageNet color correlation matrix.
 * `-random_scale`: Whether or not to use random scaling.
 Optionally provide a comma separated list of values for scales to be randomly selected from.
 If no values are provided, then scales will be randomly selected from the following list: `1, 0.975, 1.025, 0.95, 1.05`.
 * `-random_rotation`: Whether or not to use random rotations.
 Optionally provide a comma separated list of degree values for rotations to be randomly selected from or a single value to use for randomly selecting degrees from `[-value, value]`.
 If no values are provided, then a range of `[-5, 5]` wil be used.
-* `-padding`: The amount of padding to use before random scaling and random rotations.
+* `-padding`: The amount of padding to use before random scaling and random rotations to prevent edge artifacts.
 The padding is then removed after the transforms.
 Default is set to `0` to disable it.

 **Processing options:**
 * `-batch_size`: How many channel visualization images to create in each batch.
 Default is `10`.